rholson1/wisp/README.rst

 Installation
 ------------

-A. Install prerequisistes.
+1. Install prerequisistes.

-   1. Install Matlab_.
+   a.
+Install Matlab_.
 Both 32-bit and 64-bit versions of Matlab are now supported.

-   2. Install PsychToolbox_.
+   b.
+Install PsychToolbox_.

-   3. Install SMPlayer_, a video playback package which includes MPlayer, the program WISP uses to play videos.
+   c.
+Install SMPlayer_, a video playback package which includes MPlayer, the program WISP uses to play videos.

-B. Install WISP_
+2. Install WISP_

    1. In the Branches tab of the Downloads section, you can download the entire WISP_ repository as a .zip file.
 Other files in the Downloads section describe a possible hardware setup that could be used with WISP.
 Unfortunately, some of the hardware described is no longer available.